What Pleases God

 What pleaseth God.

-God is the holiest; and his ways
+the holiest; and his ways

 Are full of kindness, truth, and grace;